krivard/codalab-worksheets-wiki/Creating-Docker-Images.md

     ```
     RUN apt-get -y update
-    RUN apt-get -y install python2.7 python-pip
+    RUN apt-get -y install python2.7
-    RUN pip install Theano
     ```

 6. (Optional) You can set up environment variables and so on with a `.bashrc` file.
 This file should go into a working directory and will be sourced when your container starts executing on CodaLab.
-Note that this working directory is also where commands are run when building the image.
 Note that your base image may already have a working directory and `.bashrc` file that you should keep and add to.
 See what is inside your base image by running it: `docker run -it --rm codalab/ubuntu:1.9 /bin/bash`

     ```
+    RUN mkdir -p -m 777 /user
+    RUN printf "PYTHONPATH=src\n" > /user/.bashrc
     WORKDIR /user
-    RUN mkdir -m 777 /user
-    RUN printf "THEANO_FLAGS='floatX=float32'\n" > /user/.bashrc
     ```

 7. Create an account on [Docker Hub](https://hub.docker.com/) where you will upload the image.
 Now, supposing your Docker Hub ID is `humblepeople`.